 Collect errors not instrumented by default

-To tell the agent to report an error, see the API documentation for your agent:
+To learn how to get an APM agent to report an error, see the agent-specific API documentation:

 ignore_status_codes.
 For additional information, see Java agent error configuration.